-If you clear snow or ice from the pavements and public spaces outside your home you can follow the guidance on GOV.UK regarding how to clear snow from a road, path or cycleway to ensure you do it safely.
+Follow the guidance on GOV.UK about how to clear snow from a road, path or cycleway to ensure you do it safely.

 When clearing snow and ice

 - make a path down the middle of the area to be cleared first, so you have a clear surface to walk on; shovel the snow from the centre of the path to the sides

 - remove the top layer of snow in the morning, so any ice beneath melts during the day